CodeBrakes/Phantom/README.md

 minishell.h contains usernames and password for each shell you can also change them to whatever you want.

-The folder shell_commands cointains shortcuts for each linux command.
+The folder shell_commands contain shortcuts for each linux command.
 To create command shortcuts in linux simply enter the command ln -s "path of the command" "name of shortcut" in the coresponding folder.
 Let's see an example